sepsis-omics/tutorials/docs/modules/velvet/index.md

 - Click on the View Data button ![Eye icon](images/image04.png) on each of the files.

-- The <fn>Contigs</fn> file will show each contig with the length and coverage listed as part of the header for each contig.
+- The <fn>Contigs</fn> file will show each contig with the *k-mer length* and *k-mer coverage* listed as part of the header for each contig (however, these are just called *length* and *coverage*).
+    - *K-mer length*: For the value of k chosen in the assembly, a measure of how many k-mers overlap (by 1 bp each overlap) to give this length.
+    - *K-mer coverage*: For the value of k chosen in the assembly, a measure of how many k-mers overlap each base position (in the assembly).

 ![Contigs output](images/image10.png)

-- The <fn>Contigs stats</fn> will show a list of these lengths and coverages.
+- The <fn>Contigs stats</fn> file will show a list of these k-mer lengths and k-mer coverages.

 ![Contigs stats output](images/image11.png)

 - We will summarise the information in the <fn>log</fn> file.
 - Go to <ss>Basic Tools &rarr; NGS Common Toolsets &rarr; Fasta statistics</ss>
-- For the file, choose the velvet <fn>Contigs> file.
+- For the required input ile, choose the velvet <fn>Contigs</fn> file.
 - Click <ss>Execute</ss>.
 - A new file will appear called <fn>Fasta summary stats</fn>
 - Click the eye icon to look at this file.